pray92/pray92/README.md

 ## 🙇🏻 Introduction

 - Hi!, I'm C/C++ Software Engineer for 5 years
-- I struggle to move to java back-end engineer
+- I'm struggling to move to java back-end engineer
 - My life keywords are `#happiness` `#challenge` `#persistence`
 - I love to make the result by new challenge